 The operational risk model is applied to Clearstream Group as a whole.
 The aggregate loss distribution for Clearstream Group covers the operational risk of all legal entities.
-In the model, each risk driver is treated separately.
+In the model, each risk class is treated separately.
 The data is modelled in the following structure:

-• Frequency distribution: Modelled for each risk driver individually.
-Depending on availability of internal data, the frequency can be estimated from the historic losses.
-Otherwise, it is based on the results of the scenario analysis.
+• Frequency distribution: Modelled for each risk class individually.
+Depending on availability of internal data, the frequency can be estimated from the historic losses and based on the results of the scenario analysis.